Leon-Qin-Liang/famcp/README.md

 ## Main Files

 - server.py
-  This is the main program file built using Fastmcp package.
+  This is the main program file built using Fastmcp.
 - fatools.py
   A Purity REST API wrapper.
 Built using py-pure-client.
 - fainfo.json